MicrosoftLearning/dp-420-cosmos-db-dev/instructions/18-build-rag-assistant-cs.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 The setup script uses the identity from your `az login` session.
 The application uses `DefaultAzureCredential`, which can select another configured identity before trying Azure CLI.
 The identity it selects needs the data-access roles on both resources.
 Microsoft Entra ID authentication is the recommended approach.

-> [!WARNING]
-> Use only the resource group and account this script creates.
+> &#9888; Use only the resource group and account this script creates.
 Vector search is an account capability that can't be turned off once it's enabled, and the container's vector policy settings can't be edited directly.
 Never point this exercise at a shared training or production account.

 1. Set variables for the account name and its endpoint so later commands can use them.